heyjianjing/eliu_summer_2024/README.md

 * From exact matching to correlation
 * Handle correlation with radial basis function (RBF)
 * Keep linear form of the model
-* Binary classification of 1D data points that are not linearly separable
+* Implement binary classification of 1D data points that are not linearly separable

 `08`
 * Extend RBF kernel method to classify 2D data points that are not linearly separable